marilyn-croffie/marilyn-croffie.github.io/about.md

 ## TL;DR

-> I work at the intersection of engineering, documentation, and learning systems, turning tacit technical knowledge into clear, durable systems others can understand, use, and build on.
+> I bridge the gap between what's built and what's understood.
+Whether it's technical systems, research insights, or complex processes, I create the documentation and frameworks that make knowledge accessible, reusable, and extensible.

 ---